Senior Portraits with Olivia | A Full-Circle Session

 - 2 min read

-A full-circle senior session capturing her poised presence, signature style, and playful spirit
+A full-circle senior session capturing her calm presence, signature style, and playful spirit

 Reliving Olivia's Senior Session: a Journey Years in the Making